Do June Bugs Bite? Keep reading to know whether or not June bugs bite and some natural ways to get rid of them!

 3. Use Beneficial Nematodes

 Grubs are the most destructive and vulnerable stage of June beetles.
 If they are lurking in your lawn or garden, then purchase some beneficial nematodes from your local gardening store.
 In this way, you not only kill the grubs but also eliminate other harmful pests.
 Apply the nematodes in the problematic area as directed on the label.

 Bacillus thuringiensis is a natural product that is effective against the grubs of June beetles.
 Like beneficial nematodes, Bacillus thuringiensis is your best bet to get rid of grubs and other destructive garden pests.
 Sprinkle or spray it throughout your lawn as instructed in the product label.

-Despite nocturnal, June beetles always get attracted to the light sources.
+Despite being nocturnal, June beetles are always get attracted to light sources.
 That’s why they are a real nuisance at night around the doors, windows, and porch area.
 With the help of these methods, you can keep them far away from the porch light or house entrances.